EricYoung37/sMall/README.md

 ```

 ### MySQL

+These commands may be issued in the Docker container's shell.

 ```
 -- Log in to MySQL with username `user` and a password variable mysql -u user -p $MYSQL_PASSWORD